chinhung/demoshop/README.md

 ### Short Units of Code

 Short units of code are easy to test, easy to read, and easy to maintain.
+The statistics data shows that there are above 80% of code lower than 40 lines, and no one is higher than 80 lines.

 ![Statistics of Code Lines](https://i.imgur.com/kezLvL7.png)